 The last time you visited the local shop, you might have noticed a new type of coffee.
-Well, the coffee might not be very new, but it has gone unnoticed for long.
-We are referring to the honey and pulped natural coffee.
-Technology is advancing and new ideas and techniques made available to everyone.
+Well, the coffee might not be very new, but the methods used to processing have gone unnoticed for a long time.

 Originally, people allowed coffee to dry in the sun with their fruit part intact until it was ready for milling.
 Today, you will find some washing the coffee after they have removed the fruit and then drying it.
-The method is predominant and the fastest.
+This method is the most predominant and the fastest.

 Hybrids between the drying and washing exist, which are the natural pulped, honey process and the black honey process.
 Regardless of the method applied, the processors have to mill or hull the coffee to remove the last layers of the skin, which protect the inside beans.

 The honey coffee process is the hardest and most demanding coffee processing method.
 The processor has to start by pulping the coffee and then spreads it out for drying without any washing to leave part of the pulp.
 The processor spreads the coffee beans thinly on special drying beds and turns them after every one hour for 10-15 days to gain the needed stability.

 The result is usually a coffee with fine elegant attributes associated with the high-end washed coffee coupled up with substantial fruit and body sweetness of the natural coffee.
 In Central America, this process is refined and includes yellow, white, black and red styles.